BobMcDear/aplearn/README.md

 out←0⌷⍉⍒⍤1⊢X_v SUP.LOG_REG.pred st
 ⎕←y_v MISC.METRICS.acc out
 ```
 The final accuracy should be around 85%, which matches the score of the scikit-learn baseline.
 For more details, please refer to the accompanying [notebook tutorial](https://github.com/BobMcDear/aplearn/blob/main/examples/adults/apl.ipynb).
-An additional example dealing with regression can be found [here](https://github.com/BobMcDear/aplearn/tree/main/examples/housing).
+An additional example dealing with regression can be found [here](https://github.com/BobMcDear/aplearn/tree/main/examples/housing), and one treating clustering [here](https://github.com/BobMcDear/aplearn/tree/main/examples/iris).

 ## Tests